-During their final year pupils will begin to look at transition options, forming part of their EHCP.
-Where possible pupils will have an induction session/s at their new placement.
+During their final year pupils will begin to look at transition options, forming part of the Annual Reviews for their EHCP.
+Where possible, pupils will have an induction session/s at their new placement.

 We will share information with the school, college, or other setting the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.
-We will transition the pupils into a placement in the same way that they were transitioned into Beeches School.
-Supporting the success of the placement by developing good lines of communication, planned and well managed support and transitions to reduce anxiety.
+We will transition the pupils into a placement in the same way that they were transitioned into Aurora Severnside School.
+Supporting the success of the placement by developing good lines of communication, planned and professionally managed support and transitions to reduce anxiety.